drum445/objectify/README.md

 Crystal library to be used with the db lib.
 Allows SQL result sets to be transformed into an object or array of object
 Also allows SQL scripts to be injected with the correct variables from the passed object
-  Currently requires the object to be setup with JSON.mapping

 ## Installation